Hierarchy settings

 If your dataset contains hierarchies with multiple levels, you can choose to expand the hierarchy to a specific level at the initial load.
 This setting will be retained even after applying a filter/slicer.

-Expand to level
+Expand column to last level

 3. Mixed layout